 Use the RUN command to compile, load, and execute the source statements in a data set.
 The RUN command is designed specifically for use with certain program products; it selects and invokes the particular program product needed to process the source statements in the data set that you specify.
 The following table shows which program product is selected to process each type of source statement.
+(Appendix A contains references to additional information about the program products.)

-If your program or data set contains statements of this type (see EDIT): Then the following Program Product is needed: ASM TSO ASM Prompter BASIC ITF:BASIC (Shared Language Component and BASIC Processor) COBOL TSO COBOL Prompter and OS Full American National Standard COBOL Version 3 or Version 4 Compiler FORT TSO FORTRAN Prompter and FORTRAN IV (GI) Compiler GOFORT Code and Go FORTRAN ITF:PL/I (Shared Language Component and PL/I Processor) PL/I Checkout Compiler or PL/I Optimizing Compiler 1
+TE work program on data act Then the fellering Duenner Duents If your program or data set contains statements of this type (see EDIT): Then the following Program Product is needed: ASM TSO ASM Prompter BASIC ITF:BASIC (Shared Language Component and BASIC Processor) COBOL TSO COBOL Prompter and American National Standard COBOL Version 3 Compiler FORT TSO FORTRAN Prompter and FORTRAN IV (GI) Compiler GOFORT Code and Go FORTRAN IPLI ITF:PL/1 (Shared Language Component and PL/1 Processor) PLI PL/I Checkout Compiler or PL/I Optimizing Compiler